-- All of the options granted during the fiscal year are immediately exercisable.
+All of the options granted during the fiscal year are immediately exercisable.
 In all cases, the shares acquired upon exercise are subject to repurchase by the granting corporation at the exercise price if the optionee ceases to be employed by the granting corporation or another Thermo Electron company.
+The

-The granting corporation may exercise its repurchase rights within six months after the termination of the optionee's employment.
-The repurchase rights generally lapse ratably over a five-to ten-year period, depending on the option term, which may vary from seven to twelve years, provided that the optionee continues to be employed by the Corporation or another Thermo Electron company.
-Certain options granted as part of Thermo Electron's stock option program have three-year terms, and the repurchase rights lapse in their entirety on the second anniversary of the grant date.
-The granting corporation may permit the holders of options to exercise options and to satisfy tax withholding obligations by surrendering shares equal in fair market value to the exercise price or withholding obligation. - (2) The amounts shown on this table represent hypothetical gains that could be achieved for the respective options if exercised at the end of the option term.
+- (2) The amounts shown on this table represent hypothetical gains that could be achieved for the respective options if exercised at the end of the option term.
 These gains are based on assumed rates of stock appreciation of 5% and 10% compounded annually from the date the respective options were granted to their expiration date.
 The gains shown are net of the option exercise price, but do not include deductions for taxes or other expenses associated with the exercise.
-Actual gains, if any, on stock option exercises will depend on the future performance of the common stock of the applicable corporation, the optionee's continued employment through the option period and the date on which the options are exercised.

-- (3) These options granted to Mr. Rainville are subject to the same terms described in footnote (1), except that the repurchase rights of the granting corporation are deemed to lapse 20% per year commencing on the sixth anniversary of the grant date. - (4) These options were granted under stock option plans maintained by Thermo Electron companies and accordingly are reported as a percentage of total options granted to employees of Thermo Electron and its subsidiaries.
+Actual gains, if any, on stock option exercises will depend on the future performance of the common stock of the applicable corporation, the optionee's continued employment through the option period and the date on which the options are exercised. - (3) These options were granted under stock option plans maintained by Thermo Electron companies other than the Corporation and accordingly are reported as a percentage of total options granted to employees of Thermo Electron and its subsidiaries.